crystalfontz/CFAG12232A1/README.md

 |  DATA BUS LINE (DB5)             | D5        | PORTD |  15         |
 |  DATA BUS LINE (DB6)             | D6        | PORTD |  16         |
 |  DATA BUS LINE (DB7)             | D7        | PORTD |  17         |

+## Example explanation
+This example highlights the ability to display several fullscreen demos as well as the splash screen for this product family

+This splash screen was converted to code using our utility [Image2Code](https://github.com/crystalfontz/Image2Code)